 I quickly cleared my throat and said, “Um yes.
 I’m here Stepdaughter.
 Happy Valentine’s Day…”

 “Happy Valentine’s Day Colleen!
 Can we play 3, 2, 1?”

 My heart just about melted.
 3, 2, 1 is a game I invented to help us pull a better conversation out of our first grader.
 Many times parents ask their kids “How was school?”
 And in return all they get is a “fine.”
 Well that’s not very intriguing!
 So I came up with 3, 2, 1, and Stepdaughter loves it.
 Everyday she hops into our car she tells us three things she did that day, two things she learned, and one person she helped.
 It’s been a wonderful talking tool, and it melted my heart she wanted to tell me about her day.

 She told me her 3, 2, 1 and then she asked to hear mine.
 She blew me kisses and told me she’d see me on Tuesday.
 It was a quick conversation but spoke volumes.
-She didn’t care who heard her ask to speak to me.
-She wanted to, so she went for it.
-I was so extremely impressed and proud of her bravery to chat with me…I couldn’t contain myself.

 As soon as we hung out, I burst into tears.
 And not some cute little dainty teardrops falling down my cheeks.
 I’m talking about full out, Kim Kardashian ugly cry style.
 My husband pulled me into his lap, and smooshed up against the steering wheel, I bawled my eyes out.
 Stepmoms do so much that goes unrecognized and unappreciated.
 I am lucky to have a husband that looks at me like I wear a superhero cape every day, but getting validation from this tiny little seven-year-old…validation that I was doing something right enough to make her think of me on Valentine’s Day, a day revolved around love…it was an incredible gift better than any roses and chocolates.